Demand generation is a key driver for business growth. Here’s what an effective lead generation campaign looks like.

 The following week, Marco receives an invitation from AZ Equipment for a webinar where the company will discuss a few of the whitepaper topics in more detail.
 He believes one of them will be crucial to understand for his equipment purchase, so he signs up.

 If this is all starting to sound a bit complicated, well…it can be.
-Effective lead generation requires quality data and customer insights, relevant content, multiple marketing channels and strong coordination between marketing and sales teams.
-To execute lead generation effectively, we recommend building (or refining) your strategy and determining the right budget and resources required to support it before jumping into that first campaign.
-This may require some outside help if you don’t have the in-house marketing resources needed to support ongoing, strategic lead generation activities.
+Effective demand generation requires quality data and customer insights, relevant content, multiple marketing channels and strong coordination between marketing and sales teams.
+To execute demand generation effectively, we recommend building (or refining) your strategy and determining the right budget and resources required to support it before jumping into that first campaign.
+This may require some outside help if you don’t have the in-house marketing resources needed to support ongoing, strategic demand generation activities.

 - Consider all stages of the buyer journey – Just because a prospect had some type of digital interaction with your company, it doesn’t mean they’re ready to talk to someone on your sales team right away.
-They will likely need to be “primed” with several interactions first.
+They will likely need to be “primed” with several interactions until they are in-market to make a pruchase.
 This may start with you providing high-level information such as tips or checklists, followed by more detailed information delivered through webinars or playbooks, then a product demo.
-Your lead generation campaigns should factor in each stage of this journey.
+Your demand generation campaigns should factor in each stage of this journey.

 - Ensure consistent messaging and brand alignment – Make sure that your content delivers what your prospects are looking for, and that it aligns with your company’s unique strengths and value proposition.
 You should be offering the unique expertise and information they need, and proving your value in the process of doing so.
 It’s also important to always deliver on what you promise (in the ad, on the landing page, etc.), because this is the best way to establish trust and move the prospect forward in their journey – which hopefully ends by becoming your customer.

-Here at GrowthMode, we can help you build, maintain and measure effective lead generation activities to drive faster growth for your company.
+Here at GrowthMode, we can help you build, maintain and measure effective demand generation activities to drive faster growth for your company.
 Contact us today to learn more.